English

 Crafting Unforgettable Worlds: Smart Strategies for Localizing Epic PC Game Stories

-What Actually Works When the Story Is Everything
+What Actually Works When the Stakes Are High

 Artlangs BELIEVE GREAT WORK GETS DONE BY TEAMS WHO LOVE WHAT THEY DO.